Spray Foam & Code Requirements for Commercial Building Designs

 - Local codes based on IECC 2012: Section C402

-This depends on your local code requirements; it’s affected by climate and the elements in the building envelope.
+In terms of a vapor barrier, local code will indicate the requirements as it is affected by climate and the elements in the building envelope.